redhat-performance/badfish/README.md

 * You can get the list of allowed values you can pass for that attribute by looking at the attribute details via ```--get-bios-attribute``` for that specific one.

 ### Change between BIOS and UEFI modes
-* Building on the get/set bios attribute commands above here's how you can manage BIOS and UEFI modes on supported servers (currently Dell only).
+* Building on the get/set bios attribute commands above here's how you can manage BIOS and UEFI modes on supported servers.

+NOTE:
+  * This is only supported on Dell devices.

 #### Querying bootmode
 * First determine what bootmode state your server is using before proceeding.